danielsularea/lily.work/blog/_posts/2015-07-03-local-development-setup-for-osx-yosemite.md

 ---
 layout: blogpost
-title:  Local Development Setup in OS X Yosemite
+title:  Local Development Setup for OS X Yosemite
 ---

 I purchased a new Macbook and found myself in the very tasking process of setting everything back the way it used to be so I've decided to document what I do for a general setup.